 * The flat-rate return on category 1 is based on the average of the monthly interest rates on deposits of households redeemable at notice of up to three months, as published by De Nederlandsche Bank, over a period of eleven months, with the percentage for the month of November counting double.

-** The flat-rate return on category 2 is the deemed return as was applicable in the relevant year for asset category II of box 3.
+** The flat-rate return on category 2 is the deemed return as was applicable in the relevant year for asset category II of Box 3.

-*** The flat-rate return on category 3 is based on the average of the monthly interest rates on the total outstanding amount of household mortgages, as published by De Nederlandsche Bank, over a period of eleven months, with the percentage for the month of November counting double..
+*** The flat-rate return on category 3 is based on the average of the monthly interest rates on the total outstanding amount of household mortgages, as published by De Nederlandsche Bank, over a period of eleven months, with the percentage for the month of November counting double.

-The return in asset category 1 and 2 are added and then reduced by the return in asset category 3.
+The returns in asset categories 1 and 2 are added and then reduced by the return in asset category 3.
 If the calculation on the return leads to a negative amount, the return will be deemed nil.
 To calculate the new benefit from savings and investments, the rate of return is first calculated by dividing the new flat-rate return by the basis of return and then the calculated rate of return is multiplied by the basis of savings and investments.

-If your newly calculated benefit from savings and investments is lower than the originally calculated benefit from savings and investments, your income in box 3 will be reduced.
+If your newly calculated benefit from savings and investments is lower than the originally calculated benefit from savings and investments, your income in Box 3 will be reduced.

-Under the legal redress, the situation may arise that due to recalculation of the aggregate income, more expenses for specific healthcare costs or tax deductible gifts become deductible.
-When granting the legal redress, the additional portion of deductible expenses will follow the existing allocation of healthcare expenses and tax deductible gifts as reported by the tax partners in the tax return.
+Under the legal redress, the situation may arise that due to recalculation of the aggregate income, more expenses for specific healthcare costs or tax-deductible gifts become deductible.
+When granting the legal redress, the additional portion of deductible expenses will follow the existing allocation of healthcare expenses and tax-deductible gifts as reported by the tax partners in the tax return.

 Through a separate letter, it was announced on Budget Day 2022 that the government will not offer legal redress to non-objectors.
 Ex officio requests will therefore be rejected.
 The main reason for this is of a budgetary nature.
 The government gives priority to supporting the purchasing power of citizens and businesses.
-This means that if you did not object or objected late, you will only get legal redress if the court eventually decides that you would be entitled to it based on an ex officio reduction request.
+This means that if you did not object or objected late, you will only get legal redress if the Court eventually decides that you would be entitled to it based on an ex officio reduction request.
 Because many ex officio reduction requests have been filed and more are expected, it was decided on 4 November 2022 to launch a so-called 'mass objection plus' procedure in which all non-objectors will automatically participate.
 Should these procedures result in legal redress for non-objectors, the Dutch Tax Authorities will grant these rights to all Box 3 taxpayers.
-Incidentally, the secretary of state considers this procedure to have little chance of success.
+Incidentally, the Secretary of State considers this procedure to have little chance of success.

 If only one of the fiscal partners filed an objection, only that partner will get legal redress.
-Despite the fiscal partnership, both partners are individually taxable and an assessment is subsequently imposed on both partners individually.
+Despite the fiscal partnership, both partners are individually taxable, and an assessment is subsequently imposed on both partners individually.
 It follows from the systematics of the legislation that an objection must be filed per assessment.

 In principle, the legal redress takes place as follows:

-In case you are part of one of the categories of taxpayers who may receive legal redress and your income tax return for the calendar year was already determined, while under the new method of calculation the return over your assets would be lower, then the tax inspector will reduce the assessment by the difference.
+In case you are part of one of the categories of taxpayers who may receive legal redress and your income tax return for the calendar year was already determined, while under the new method of calculation the return on your assets would be lower, then the tax inspector will reduce the assessment by the difference.
 You do not have to file a request for this.
 If the calculated new return is higher, the assessment will not be adjusted.
-You will receive a decision from the inspector if this is applicable for you.
+You will receive a decision from the inspector if this is applicable to you.

-If an assessment for the calendar year has not yet been determined and the calculated new return is lower than the deemed return under the current law, then the assessment will include the new return.
-The assessment will be based on the deemed return under the current law in case the newly calculated return is higher.
+If an assessment for the calendar year has not yet been determined and the calculated new return is lower than the deemed flat-rate return under the current law, then the assessment will include the new return.
+The assessment will be based on the deemed return under the current law in case the newly flat-rate calculated return is higher.

 Should you expect a refund for the 2021 tax year, please be aware that an automatic provisional assessment will be imposed on you based on the current Box 3 system.
 The new interpretation of the law will only be incorporated into the final assessment.